IFuentesSR/GeoVectoLitho/README.md

 ## About

 The Scripts correspond to python scripts that can be used as examples to create lithological maps.
+Among the scripts there are functions for resampling the data, the generation of regular grids, training a multilayer perceptron neural network to classify word embeddings into lithological probabilities and classes, among others.

 <p align="center">
   <img src="workflow.jpg" alt="time_series" width="500">
 </p>

-These can be calculated from hydrometeorological gridded data stored in GEE, including CHIRPS for rainfall, a combination of variables to calculate evapotranspiration from ERA5 and FLDAS, NDVI from AVHRR and MODIS, and runoff from ERA5.
-However, other datasets can also be used.
-Trends and average drought characteristic functions can be found in the gamma distribution file, and may be applied to other distribution/indices after slight modifications.
+Additionally, two scripts are used for plotting the lithological classes and the uncertainty associated using voxels.

 <p align="center">
   <img src="litho.jpg" alt="average" width="800">